January 16, 17, & 18

 Delegate Assembly is NEA-Alaska’s annual meeting to set the direction for the organization by way of resolutions, new business items, legislative priorities, and approving the organization’s budget for the following year.
 Members from local associations across Alaska get together to discuss important issues they wish to have addressed by the statewide organization.

-NEA-Alaska will reimburse up to $20 per day with receipts.
+NEA-Alaska will reimburse your parking up to $25 per day with receipts.
+There are no special or discounted lots available.

 Wi-Fi: Free high-speed throughout hotel.